appwrite/appwrite/docs/tutorials/add-route.md

 ### 6. inject
-inject is used to inject dependencies pre bounded to the app.
+inject is used to inject dependencies pre-bounded to the app.

 ```php
 App::post('/v1/storage/buckets/:bucketId/files')